 The game started with the four armies in each of the four corners, in a double row, like Chess, the four main pieces behind the four pawns.
 Those who believe that this is the original form of Chess interpret the name "Chaturanga" as referring to "Four Armies" rather than the Four Divisions of an army.
 Gambling became forbidden early on in the Hindu civilisation and, under this theory, to avoid the new gambling laws, Chaturanga players dispensed with the dice.
 Other changes happened at the same time - the merging of the allied armies into a single army and the movements of the Elephants and Boats reversing.
 In moving to two armies there can't be two Rajahs so two of them were demoted to Prime Ministers.

-Shatranj is the old form of Chess that became established across the Middle East and Europe and which lasted for almost 1000 years.
+Shatranj is the oldest known form of Chess that became established across the Middle East and Europe and which lasted for almost 1000 years.
 The first reference to Shatranj occurs in a Persian book written around 600 AD which says that a Hind ambassador came to Persia from India during the reign of Naushirawan (Chosroes I, 531 - 579 AD) and presented the game to him as one of several gifts with a challenge to learn its secrets.
 By 650 AD, the game had reached the Arab kingdoms and had also reached the Byzantine Court by virtue of the fact that the grandson of Chosroes I married the daughter of the Byzantine Emperor Maurice.
 Its also reached Greece, Mecca and Medina around the same time.

 There are three versions of the story of arrival of Shatranj in Europe.